MarkusKerbl/UniverseTrip/README.md

 # UniverseTrip
-Mapping the Cosmos: A Journey Through the Universe's Objects
+A glimpse into the structure of the universe